Computational Technologies for Fashion Recommendation: A Survey: Fashion Outfit Recommendation

 Outfit modeling specifically means the procedure that aggregates item-level representations to obtain the holistic representation of the outfit, which can be seen as a multi-instance pooling process.
 Different technologies can be applied to implement such a multi-object modeling and aggregation process.
 In existing work, the preliminary non-parametric feature concatenation, average pooling operation, and advanced neural network tools such as RNN, GNN, and Attention mechanism, have all been applied.
 Here we summarize existing work with regard to different outfit pooling methods they apply.

-\begin{itemize} \item \textbf{Non-parametric Pooling} methods are commonly used in different tasks for their merits of being feasible, easy-to-use, and efficient~\cite{li2017mining}.
+\begin{itemize} \item \textbf{Non-parametric Pooling} methods are commonly used in different tasks for their merits of being feasible, easy-to-use, and efficient.
 In outfit modeling, non-parametric pooling methods such as \textit{concatenation}~\cite{tangseng2017recommending} and \textit{element wise reduction}~\cite{li2017mining} have been used.
 However, these simple aggregation methods may fail to model the complex dependency among outfit items, therefore would require more complicated techniques.

-\item \textbf{Sequence Modeling} methods are widely applied for the outfit compatibility problem.
+\item \textbf{Sequence Modeling} are widely applied for outfits.
 The rationale to apply sequence models is to learn the dependency between compatible fashion items when given a pseudo order among items.
 By modeling the whole ordered item sequence, the outfit representation can be obtained, which contains compatibility information of the outfit.
 If the sequence models are well-trained, they are able to predict missing items in the outfit or predict compatibility for any given outfit.
 Specifically, Han \myet~\cite{han2017learning} propose to apply the bidirectional Long Short-Term Memory (LSTM) model for the outfit, considering a collection of clothing items as a sequence with specific order.
 They input the features of each fashion item into the corresponding time step of the LSTM structure.
 This work contributes to the research field by effectively taking advantage of the representation power of LSTM, thereby providing a feasible solution to model the multiple items composition.
 Several follow-up papers propose variant approaches with similar RNN frameworks~\cite{nakamura2018outfit,jiang2018outfit,dong2019personalized}.
 For example, Li \myet~\cite{li2017mining} adapt RNN as a pooling model to encode variable numbers of fashion items and obtain the outfit representation.
-However, it has been widely acknowledged in the research community now that modeling fashion outfits as sequences are not appropriate as the order of items in the outfit does not affect the compatibility or the quality of the outfit.
-Therefore, such a sequence-modeling way is less used in recent studies.
+However, it has been acknowledged in recent studies that modeling fashion outfits as sequences are not appropriate as the items in the outfit should be order-less.